aucloud/terraform-vcd-vm-deploy/README.md

 ![](./docs/destroy_workflows.png)

-If a destroy run fail:
+If a destroy run fails:
 1. Try to repeatedly run destroy.
    1. Some resources may not be correctly coded into the DAG resulting in problems with destructions
 2. If all else fails